Here’s a little bit of mid-week happiness: sea otters!

 Of course, if you watch the video I shot at the same time Dale took pictures, you’ll see that reality is nothing like the story we spun:

 And “mom”?
 Turns out she’s a he.
 I’ll just leave it at that.

 We had so much fun watching the daily routines of these adorable sea creatures.
-Any time I’m stressed, I just think about these little guys performing their otter antics, and I smile.
-I hope you will enjoy them just as much as we did!
+When I think about these little guys performing their otter antics, I smile.
+I hope you enjoy them just as much as we did!